Guide On Taking CBD While On Other Medications

 - Anti-anxiety and anti-depression drugs, etc

 This list is not exhaustive as new drugs appear almost every day.
-The surest way to know of CBD will interfere with your medications is by consulting your doctor.
+The surest way to know if CBD will interfere with your medications is by consulting your doctor.

 Side Effects To Check Out For

-Although grapefruit warning may point to the potential of the drug to interact with CBD, you can still use them together, but with strict guidelines from your doctor.
+Although grapefruit warning may point to the drug’s potential to interact with CBD, you can still use them together, but with strict guidelines from your doctor.

-Your doctor may opt to monitor how your liver is reacting or examine the plasma serum levels of the drugs you’re taking.
+Your doctor may opt to monitor how your liver reacts or examine the plasma serum levels of the drugs you’re taking.

 Either way, you will need to watch out for potential side effects associated with drug interactions.
 They vary from nausea, fatigue, changes in appetite, diarrhea, sedation, and drowsiness.

 POINT TO NOTE: Your existing medications may already have some of the mentioned symptoms as side effects.
-However, if you notice an increase in these symptoms after introducing CBD, then it could be a result of a drug interaction.
+However, if you notice an increase in these symptoms after introducing CBD, it could result from a drug interaction.

 How To Use CBD While On Other Medications- Take Away